Adrian030304/Etch-A-Sketch/README.md

 #Description:

-Etch-A-Sketch is an interactive pixel drawing application developed by Adrian030304 using HTML, SCSS, and JavaScript.
+Etch-A-Sketch is an interactive pixel drawing application developed by Adrian030304 using HTML, CSS, and JavaScript.

 #Features: